modeset/-deprecated-utensils/app/assets/utensils/pagination/readme.md

 ###### Note
 - **Pro Tip!** Add `.pagination-center` or `.pagination-right` on the `.pagination` container's `parent` (`nav`) element to change the alignment

-## Todo
-- Look at https://github.com/amatsuda/kaminari for pagination